Snap! (programming language)

-Snap! (formerly Build Your Own Blocks) is a free, block-based educational graphical programming language and online community allowing students to explore, create, and remix interactive animations, games, stories, and more, while learning about mathematical and computational ideas.
+Snap! (formerly Build Your Own Blocks) is a free block-based educational graphical programming language and online community.
+Snap allows students to explore, create, and remix interactive animations, games, stories, and more, while learning about mathematical and computational ideas.
 While inspired by Scratch, Snap! has many advanced features.
-The Snap! editor, and programs created in it, are web applications that run in the browser (like Scratch 3) without requiring installation.
+The Snap! editor, and programs created in it, are web applications that run in the browser (like Scratch) without requiring installation.
+It is built on top of Morphic.js, a Morphic GUI, written by Jens Mönig as 'middle layer' between Snap! itself and 'bare' JavaScript.